Microsoft SQL Server on-premises

 • SQL Server 2017 and 2022 may work with the Microsoft SQL Server on-premises integration, but have not been tested with it.

-For example, to allow users to see the results of a SQL stored procedure .The system would use the Microsoft SQL Server on-premises - Execute a SQL stored procedure data source to execute a stored procedure.
+For example, to allow users to see the results of a SQL stored procedure .The system would use the Microsoft SQL Server on-premises - Execute a SQL stored procedure data lookup to execute a stored procedure.

-You can create a data source to:
+You can create a data lookup to:

 • Execute a SQL stored procedure: list the results of running a stored procedure in your Microsoft SQL Server on-premises account.